anubiskhan/twitter-to-gif/README.md

 Convert Twitter/X.com videos to GIFs using Docker.

-## Goals / Mission Statement
+## The Mission
-The mission is to create a browser plugin and mobile app that allows users to consume public social media posts, particularly memes, without the distractions of pop-ups, ads, and tracking.
+...is to create a browser plugin and mobile app that allows users to consume public social media posts, particularly memes, without the distractions of pop-ups, ads, and tracking.
 We aim to provide a clean, user-friendly experience that aggregates content from various platforms while prioritizing user privacy and customization.

 ## To do
 - Add support for videos from various platforms: